nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

         "0o31" -> "0o531"  [arrowhead=none color="#FEFEFE"];
     }

 Hopefully, you can see the pattern by now.
-There can be up to a maximum of 4 network levels (that's 0-3).
+There can be up to a maximum of 4 network levels (that's 0-3 ordered from highest to lowest).

 .. _Physical Address:
 .. _Logical Address: